danol0/M3IL/README.md

 python train.py --dry_run 1 --folds 1
 ```
 You may wish to disable WandB logging by setting the environment variable `WANDB_MODE=dryrun` (which the `--dry_run` flag does automatically, as well as disable saving).

+### Acknowledgements
+Please note that elements of this implementation have been adapted from that of the original study, found [here](https://github.com/mahmoodlab/PathomicFusion).